 - Each student device is pre-loaded with district-approved filtering software that blocks keyword content and inappropriate websites, including some social media sites, while in use at school, home, and anywhere that has wireless internet access.

 Content filtering at home is similar to, but not the same as, the content filtering at school.
 The FCPSOn at home filtering solution only has the ability to allow or block categories FCPS-wide, and as such, categories are permitted and blocked using the same settings in place at the elementary school level.
-This means that social media and social networking categories are blocked on all FCPSOn computers when those computers are used off the FCPS network.
+This means that some social media and social networking categories are blocked on all FCPSon computers when those computers are used off the FCPS network.